nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/visualize.md

 ![](./images/bar3-1.png)

-Note that the bars are outlined in a color according to hardy scale.
+Note that the bars are outlined in a color according to Hardy scale.
 If instead, you would the bars “filled” with color, use the aesthetic `aes(fill = AGE)`